Achieving maximum pump

 Comments on this workout session:

-As you can see this workout was high volume, just as the one yesterday.
+As you can see this workout was high volume, just as the second one.
 The weights were “light”, most often allowing me to perform 12 reps or more per set.

 The traditional alternated biceps curl with dumbbells is a true classic.
 It is also one of the most common arm exercises performed at gyms throughout the world.
 For me personally, though, it is a rarity.
 I often go months without performing a single set of this exercise.
 The main reason why I seldom perform the standing alternate biceps curl is that I feel I’m better at targeting the biceps through the use of the concentrated curl and the inclined curl.